Read This First

 Prompt 3: Provide a list of resources relevant to assembly theory.

-The central claim is this: Explores the origins of life and the emergence of complexity, touching on concepts related to assembly theory.
+In plain terms: Explores the origins of life and the emergence of complexity, touching on concepts related to assembly theory.

-The Emergence and Nature of Selves” by Jeremy Sherman : Explores the origins of life and the emergence of complexity, touching on concepts related to assembly theory.
+The Emergence and Nature of Selves” by Jeremy Sherman: Explores the origins of life and the emergence of complexity, touching on concepts related to assembly theory.
 Link to Book

 Measuring Complexity in the Universe” by Sara Imari Walker and Lee Cronin (Upcoming Book): Provides an in-depth look at assembly theory and its applications in various scientific fields.

-Quantifying the Complexity of Molecular Structures” (Research Article) : A foundational paper by Sara Imari Walker and her colleagues that introduces the assembly index and its calculation.
+Quantifying the Complexity of Molecular Structures” (Research Article): A foundational paper by Sara Imari Walker and her colleagues that introduces the assembly index and its calculation.
 Link to Article

 Publishes research on the chemical sciences, including work related to the complexity and assembly of molecules.
 Nature Chemistry